rse/tokenizr/README.md

   The (1-based) column number in the input.

 - Method: `Tokenizr.Token#toString(): String`<br/>
-  Returns a formatted representation of the token.
+  Returns a formatted representation of the token, usually for debugging or tracing purposes only.

 - Method: `Tokenizr.Token#isA(type: String, value?: any): String`<br/>
-  Checks whether token matches against a particular type and optionally a particular value.
+  Checks whether token matches against a particular `type` and optionally a particular `value`.
+This is especially used internally by `Tokenizr#consume()`.

 ### Class `Tokenizr.ParsingError`